Supananth/techwriter-takehome/questions/sup-questions.md

 ### Answer:
 To squash the last five Git commits into a single commit:

-1. **Start an interactive rebase:**
-   To squash the last 5 commits, run:
+1. **Start an interactive rebase for the last 5 commits in your branch:**
    ```bash
    git rebase -i HEAD~5
    ```

-2. **Mark the commits to be squashed:**
-   - An interactive editor opens displaying the last 5 commits.
-   - Retain the word `pick` as is for the first commit.
-   - change `pick` to `squash` for the remaining 4 commits.
+2. **Mark the commits to be squashed in the interactive editor.
+Retain the word `pick` for the first commit and change `pick` to `squash` for the remaining 4 commits.**
    For example:
    ```
    pick <commit-hash-1> Commit message 1